 We entered into a diversity recruitment partnership agreement with LinkedIn on November 12, 2012, which became effective on January 1, 2013.
-Pursuant to the agreement, LinkedIn may resell to its customers diversity-based job postings and recruitment advertising on our websites.
+Pursuant to the agreement, LinkedIn may resell to its customers, diversity-based job postings and recruitment advertising on our websites.
 Our agreement with LinkedIn provides that LinkedIn will make fixed quarterly payments to us in the amount of \$500,000 per quarter.
 This amount is half of the fixed quarterly payments we received from Monster Worldwide which was \$1,000,000 per quarter.
 The fixed quarterly payments are payable regardless of sales volumes or any other performance metric.
-Under the LinkedIn agreement, we also may earn commissions for sales of our services in excess of certain thresholds as described in more detail in Note 12.
-We will not obtain information about commissions earned from LinkedIn, if any, until within 60 days following the end of any fiscal quarter.
-Accordingly, any commission earned from LinkedIn sales during any quarter will be reflected in our financial statements for the subsequent quarter, subject to the applicable revenue recognition criteria being met.
-We did not earn a commission from LinkedIn during the three months ended March 31, 2013 and do not expect to earn a commission for the three months ended June 30, 2013.
-At this time, we are unable to forecast if there will be commission earned under this agreement for the remainder of 2013.
+The initial term of the agreement is for three years and will automatically renew for successive one year periods, unless terminated by either party, as permitted by the agreement.
+Under the LinkedIn agreement, we also may earn commissions for sales of our services in excess of certain thresholds as described in more detail in Note 13.
+We will not obtain information about commissions earned from LinkedIn, if any, until within 60 days following the end of any fiscal quarter, subject to the applicable revenue recognition criteria being met.
+We did not earn a commission from LinkedIn during the six months ended June 30, 2013 and do not expect to earn a commission for the three months ended September 30, 2013.
+While we are experiencing increased recruitment demand via our LinkedIn alliance, we are unable to forecast if there will be commission earned under this agreement for the remainder of 2013.